 And truth be told, this doesn’t bother me one bit.
 I know some readers may think we, as preschool teachers and parents, shouldn’t be promoting Christmas in our preschool classrooms, but I find Christmas a magical time of year.
 And most of that magic comes from the joy, awe, and excitement of my preschoolers.

 Think about it.
 We know that the best teaching takes place when kids have a natural interest in the content.
 That applies to the Christmas holiday, too!
 That’s why I love doing a Christmas preschool theme each year.
 I have my preschoolers’ full attention before we even officially begin the theme, because…Christmas!

 Now, don’t kid yourself.
 There are plenty of preschool learning activities that are Christmas themed and stuffed full of educational benefits.
 Why not give in and let our preschoolers consume all the magic that comes with Santa and his sleigh bells?

-That’s what these Santa math activities will do.
-Bring a little extra magic (and interest) into your preschool teaching during the holiday months.
+That’s exactly what these Santa math activities will do: bring a little extra magic (and interest) into your preschool teaching during the holiday months.

 Free Santa Patterning Cards

 - printable Santa pattern cards